RhetTbull/osxphotos/README.md

 Returns True if photos is a burst image (e.g. part of a set of burst images), otherwise False.
 See [burst_photos](#burst_photos)

+#### `burst_selected`
+Returns True if photo is a burst photo and has been selected from the burst set by the user, otherwise False.

 #### `burst_photos`
 If photo is a burst image (see [burst](#burst)), returns a list of PhotoInfo objects for all other photos in the same burst set.
 If not a burst image, returns empty list.